MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

    1. If you have selected the **Arc Onboarding** solution, fill out the following details in the Stack parameters:

       1. **EC2SSMIAMRoleAutoAssignment**: Specifies whether IAM roles used for SSM tasks are automatically assigned to EC2 instances.
 By default this is set to *true* and all EC2 discovered will have the IAM role assigned.
-If you set this to *false,* you must to manually assign the IAM role to the EC2 instances that you want onboarded to Arc.
+If you set this to *false,* you must manually assign the IAM role to the EC2 instances that you want onboarded to Arc.

       1. **EC2SSMIAMRoleAutoAssignmentSchedule**: Specifies whether the EC2 IAM Role used for SSM tasks should be autoassigned periodically.
 By default, this is set to *enable,* meaning that any future EC2 machine discovered will have the IAM role automatically assigned.
 If you set this to *disable,* you must manually assign the IAM role to any newly deployed EC2 instance that you want onboarded to Arc.